 Resorting to Dentures: What once was functional becomes a legacy

-In some cases the teeth have degraded to the point that they are unable to perform their function, and dentures are used as a replacement to restore functionality to the mouth.
+In some cases, the teeth have degraded to the point that they are unable to perform their function, and dentures are used as a replacement to restore functionality to the mouth.
 Similar to the need for dentures, once an ERP system no longer performs the function of running the business, it needs to be retired.
-The only option for many companies who have not made continuous improvements to their EBS is to start from scratch and reimplement.
+The only option for many companies who have not made continuous improvements to their EBS is to start from scratch and reimplement or set up new ledgers, legal entities, and operating units and leave the history behind.
 That is an expensive, time-consuming process, often costing millions of dollars and more than a year of effort.
 It adds to the total cost of ownership, but doesn’t add value, and even then, there is no guarantee that the reimplemented system will continue to change and meet the business needs without any further on-going re-alignment.
-If the company needs access to the historical data in the original system but opts not to bring it over in its entirety to the new system, the obsolete instance is left “sun-setting” as a modern legacy system.
+If the company needs access to the historical data in the original system but opts not to bring it over in its entirety to the new system or new structures, the obsolete instance is left “sun-setting” as a modern legacy system.
 Even after a reimplementation, changes to the system and its configurations are necessary if the data is to correctly represent the business and its processes.
 There is no way around it.

-We are now at the cusp of similar improvements in enterprise application technology.
+We are fortunate to have seen similar improvements in enterprise application technology.
 It is now possible to incorporate regular change into your EBS environment and extend the life of your systems.
 An extended usable life reduces the overall cost of ownership and makes your users more productive.
 If you can operate on a continuous change model for your ERP system, then you will be able to take advantage of new opportunities, reduce complexity, and take advantage of new functionality available in new application releases.
 Making changes to an existing EBS instance provides more functionality, a higher value, and puts the power to manage a changing business where it should be – in the hands of the business itself.